Qualifying For ENERGY STAR Vs. DOE Zero Energy Ready Homes: What You Need To Know

 Your options for compliance are:

-1. The hot water distribution system shall store no more than 0.5 gallons (64 ounces) of water in any piping/manifold between the hot water heater and any hot water fixture.
+1. The hot water distribution system shall store no more than 0.5 gallons (64 ounces) of water in any piping/manifold between the hot water heater and the furthest hot water fixture.
 For ¾” PEX that is about 18 feet (see the handy conversion chart below).

 OR if you need a little more pipe run

-1. ALL fixtures and water heaters meet the following criteria, and the hot water line length to the furthest fixture can be a little longer:
+1. ALL fixtures and water heaters meet the following criteria, and the hot water distribution system is allowed to hold up to 1.8 gallons (230 ounces) from the water heater to the furthest fixture.

 1. Gas water heaters, if present, shall have an Energy Factor ≥ 0.90 or a Uniform Energy Factor ≥ 0.87